Instruments and Procedures

 • Location: ARES, NASA Johnson Space Center, Houston, TX

 • Procedure: Powder XRD patterns were acquired under ambient laboratory conditions and were normally collected between 3 º2θ and 70 º2θ at a scan rate of 1.0 º2θ/min using a Co Kα source operated at 40 kV and 15 mA.
 Silicon metal sample holders with 0.2 mm diameter wells were used to accommodate the small sample volumes available for analysis.
-Sample holders were not rotated during º2θ scanning because of a tendency of powder samples to slide off the holders during rotation, because 2θ scanning is achieved by rotating the sample holder assembly relative to the fixed location for the x-ray beam.
-The scan rate employed (1.0 º2θ/min) was selected to minimize pattern acquisition time at the expense of minor shifts in the positions of diffraction peak maxima, because of concerns of temporal phase stability (e.g., with respect to hydration state) of samples equilibrated relatively low relative humidity and then analyzed at relatively high laboratory relatively humidity.
+Sample holders were not rotated during analysis because the combination of centrifugal force .2θ scanning (relative to the fixed location for the x-ray beam) resulted in tendency for samples to slide off the sample holder.
+The scan rate employed (1.0 º2θ/min) was selected to minimize pattern acquisition time at the potential expense of minor shifts in shape and maxima of diffraction peaks, because of concerns of temporal phase stability.
+The instrument is periodically calibrated against a lanthanum boride (LaB6) standard.
 Diffraction patterns were analyzed for phase identification by JADE 9.6 software (Materials Data, Inc.) and JADE 10 software (ICDD) coupled with PDF-4/Minerals database (ICDD).

 Scroll to Top